Tesla, Inc.: Vehicle sales

 Canada was in Tesla's top five markets in 2023 with over 52,000 vehicles sold.
 In 2025, Tesla was accused of having "a run on the bank" when it sold a historic 8,600 vehicles in 72 hours before Canada's EV rebate program's funds were depleted.
 Tesla claimed 4000 vehicles alone were sold over one weekend in Quebec City.
 The Government of Canada announced on March 25, 2025, that it had suspended the rebates and was investigating.
 The government also declared Tesla would be ineligible for any future rebates as long as the US tariffs on Canadian products continued.

 Musk has stated he is against government subsidies but will take them if they are available.

 Sales have been negatively impacted by Musk's actions during the second Trump presidency.
-Tesla sales have decreased worldwide (the most in countries like France, Germany, the UK, Sweden, Norway, and the Netherlands) with his vocal support for far-right parties such as Reform UK and AfD in Germany along with his Nazi salute controversy leading to boycotts of his products and Tesla vehicles being nicknamed Swasticars.
+Tesla sales have decreased worldwide (the most in countries like France, Germany, the UK, Sweden, Norway, and the Netherlands) with his vocal support for far-right parties such as Reform UK and AfD in Germany along with his Nazi salute controversy leading to boycotts of his products and Tesla vehicles being nicknamed Swasticars, a portmanteau of swastika and car.
 (Note: According to multiple sources:) German sales fell 76% in February 2025 compared to February 2024.

 Tesla's shares dropped over 9 percent after its sales in the EU and UK declined by nearly half in January 2025, bringing its valuation below $1 trillion for the first time since November 2024.
 While European electric car sales surged, Tesla struggled against rising competition, particularly from Chinese automakers.
 In May 2025, it was reported that the company's sales in Europe declined every month since the start of the year, including in April where sales dropped 49 percent to 7,261 from 14,228 in April 2024.
 As of May 2025, the company has a 0.7 percent market share in Europe, down from 1.3 percent a year ago.